softwareshinobi/softwareshinobi/readme.md

 In this section, I attempt to boil down over 15+ years of professional software development experience into like 100 words.

+--

-I've supported missions and initiatives in the private sector, the public sector, contracting, consulting, freelancing.
+I've supported missions and initiatives in the private sector, the public sector, contracting, consulting, freelancing, and whatever is in between all that.

+I can comfortably say that the fruits of my software development labor have been consumed by at least half a billion people around the Globe.

+So like... that's cool.
+At least to me.
+At one point in my life.

+And it's probably a billion people but i don't have the time to do the theoretical napkin math of source code impression proiferation.

-Whatever all of that means.
+Whatever any of that means.

 ```
 Editor’s Note: